nbcarroll/nbcarroll/README.md

 Hi!
 My name is Nick and I'm in the final quarter of the Master of Science in Business Analytics (MSBA) program at Seattle University.
 Before this, I worked in the music industry and KEXP said I had a "massive impact" during my time there.
 I have a successful history of creating well-known brands and I'm now equipped with data-driven skills.
-If you'd like to chat, please feel free to reach out!
+If you'd like to chat, please feel free to <a href='https://www.linkedin.com/in/nick-carroll1/'>reach out</a>!

 💡 <b>My Skills</b>
 * Data preparation, quality assurance, and analysis